More Than a Mountain

 return to top of page

-Some animals are less active in midday, particularly if skies are clear and temperatures are warm - which means in the 70 degree F range here.
+Some animals are less active in midday, particularly if skies are clear and temperatures are warm.
 However, since bus trips in Denali take anywhere from 4 to 13 hours, almost every bus travels partly during the warm midday hours, and partly during the cooler morning or evening hours.
 Therefore, the best time of day to try seeing wildlife is any time you are on a bus.

 Learn more about the seasons of Denali